AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Title

 Every chart has a role to play.
-How do we know what this chart is meant to do?
+How do we know what this chart does?
 One way is by giving your chart a clear title.
 We'll do this with a simple p tag.

 ```html
 <p>Relative frequencices of the letters of the English language</p>
 ```

-Place the p tag inside your body tag just before the empty script tags.
+Place the p tag in between your opening and closing body tags.

 ![chart title](https://github.com/rcrocker13/From-Zero-to-Bar-Chart/blob/master/chart-title.png)

+Now you should see an unformatted title awaiting a chart.

 [(back to Work Flow)](#work-flow)